hunzhiwange/framework/README.md

 QueryPHP was founded in 2010 and released the first version on 2010.10.03.

-QueryPHP was based on the DoYouHaoBaby framework.
+QueryPHP was based on the DoYouHaoBaby framework，we have a large code refactoring.

 ![](doyouhaobaby.png)